Ambassador

 Adult Classes

-Churches of Welcome Class rm by Kitchen Erik K
+Churches of Welcome Class rm by Kitchen Frank L & Pastor Erik

 Global Refugee crisis – what is our responsibility to those who are displaced and have no home.
 What is a Biblically informed opinion concerning refugees and forced immigration.